AtulSinghArora/atulsingharora.github.io/event/README.md

 My days of enjoying being 27 years old are nearing their end.
 I am awaiting results from the poll.

 We have a couple of musicians in the guest list so it should be all the more fun.
-I look forward to seeing you all real soon.
+I look forward to seeing you all soon.